billreiss/breiss_DevRadio/README.md

 # breiss_DevRadio

-Samples for DevRadio episodes, see README files in each folder for details.
+Samples for Microsoft dev/radio episodes, see README.md files in each folder for details.